w3c/csswg-drafts/css-view-transitions-2/two-phase-transition-explainer.md

 }
 ```

 ## Pros and cons of the different solutions

 While deferring page swap provides full flexibility, it also needs care to avoid some footguns that can cause unwanted navigation delays.
 However, the current plan is to enable that first for power users, and take learnings from that experience into the higher level CSS-based solution.

-# Security & Privacy Questionnaire
+# Security & Privacy

 01. What information does this feature expose,
      and for what purposes?